TheSquidNextDoor/Stellar-Sortie/README.txt

   Neptune nown appears when playing at the Alien Forge-World.
   Added alien drone enemies for Alien Forge-World.
   (The assets for the alien drones & planet have been in the game since the release build btw.)
+  Please note: The aliens are NO pushovers.
+They're tough AND aggressive.
+They also lay down lots of fire and have carrier support.